-The hon.
-Member levelled another serious charge against commercial banks of lending money to specula tors in foodgrains.
-This is an unjustified criticism.
-The scheduled banks' advances against foodgrains have been subject to con-rol by the Reserve Bank since 1957.
-The margin and ceiling restrictions are prescribed with reference to the availability ot foodgrains and trends in foodgrain prices, to ensure that speculators do not get any bank advance for hoarding of foodgrains. .In fact laterly. with the State Governments underscale procurement of taking largely foodgrains the bulk of advance? goes to them.
-At the end of June, 1966, when the outstanding advances against the security of foodgrains reached the peak limit of Rs.
-87.&2 crores, 70 per cent, went to State Governments.
+The hon Member levelled another scrious charge against commercial banks of lending money to specula tors in foodgrains.
+This is an unjus tified citticism.
+The scheduled banks' advances against foodgrains have been subject to con 10l by the Reserve Bank since 1957 The margin and ceiling restrictions are prescribed with reference to the availability of foodgrains and trends in foodgrain prices, to ensure that speculators do not get any bank advance for hoarding of foodgrains In fact laterly with the State Governments undertaking largely scale procurement of foodgrains the bulk of advance, At the end of June, goes to them 1966, when the outstanding advances against the security of foodgrains reached the peak limit of Rs.
+87.92 crores, 70 per cent went to State Governments per cent, and the other commercial panks advanced only 2 per cent.
+The volume of advances to small scale industries have increased Rs.
+32.08 crores at the end of December 1961 to Rs.
+90.76 crores at the end of March 1966.
+Out of this the advances of the State Bank of India and its subsidiaries on the respective dates rose from Rs.
+6 crores Rs.
+39.70 crores; the percentage share of the public sector banks out of the total bank advances rose from 20.5 per cent. to 44 per cent. over the five-year period.
+In other words, at the end of March 1966, the percentage share of the private banks was 56.
+Though it has come down sharply, it is still 56 per cent.

-Sir, I do not think that it is possible for the Reserve Bank to completely eliminate speculation in foodgrains so long as dealers have access to sources of finance other than from banks.
-But it is a different matter which I would like to discuss in a different context.
+Sir, I do not think that it is possible for the Reserve Bank to completely eliminate speculation in foodgrains so long as dealers have access to sources of finance other than from banks But it is a different matter which I would like to discuss in a different context